undertheironbridge/sims3-fitgirl-wine-new-wow64/README.md

 My distro of choice, Arch Linux, transitioned its `wine` package to "new WoW64" in [June 2025](https://archlinux.org/news/transition-to-the-new-wow64-wine-and-wine-staging/).
 Most of my prefixes before that were 32-bit so I needed to recreate them.
 One of those prefixes contained a Sims 3 install and I finally looked into that last weekend.

-Information in here was valid at the time of writing, i.e. early October 2025 and Wine 10.16.
+Information in here was valid at the time of writing, i.e. late January 2026 and Wine 11.1.

 Unfortunately there's no `tl;dr` here as the process is a bit involved.